 Paracord is generally cheap to buy and to maintain, but there are different types of it available on the market, and not all are well-suited for heavy-duty outdoor use.
 Generally, I’d advise you to go for the Tough-Grid 750lb Genuine Mil-Spec parachute cord, as that has the highest quality I’ve come across.

 It is available in multiple colors, and in sizes ranging from 50 feet to 1000 feet.
 It’s the perfect prepper companion as it has a multitude of uses, and it’s pretty much guaranteed to perform admirably every single time.
-It’s not too expensive either, with prices ranging between $10 and $130 depending on the length, of course.
+It’s not too expensive either, but prices do vary quite a bit depending on the length, of course.
 As an added bonus, this cord is manufactured entirely in the USA.
 It’s pretty much the strongest type of paracord that you’ll ever find, and that’s what you should be going for anyway.

 General details about the 550 Paracord.

 There are a few things worth keeping in mind about the 550 Paracord, namely its construction type and tensile strength.
 This type of rope is actually a Kernmantle rope, which means that it has an inner core wrapped in a woven outer sheath.
 We already talked about its 550lb tensile strength – hence its name.

 The cord has 7 inner strands, as well as a nylon sheath that includes 32 woven strands.
 This paracord usually comes in a diameter of 5/32″ or 4mm, and it is able to withstand rot and mold.

 While the 550 is the most common paracord type, it’s not necessarily the most reliable.
 There are three other types of paracord out there, namely Type I, Type II and Type IV.